-Your best chance is to get to the coastline, apparently Malin’s Head near Donegal is the place that they’re most frequently visible so if you’re booking for the lights, you know where to go.
+Your best chance is to get to the coastline, apparently, Malin’s Head near Donegal is the place where they’re most frequently visible so if you’re looking for the lights, you know where to go.

 What you need to pack for Winter in Ireland:

 Like any winter country, staying dry and layering up is the best way to stay warm in Ireland.
 Here’s a quick reference list of what you need to know: